Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 Note that it may still be desirable to reference weather for indoor clusters if there are outdoor areas visible from them, otherwise snow and rain particles will abruptly disappear.
 To mask weather in such clusters, use [weather polyhedra](#weather-polyhedra).

-There is a maximum limit to visible weather polyhedra.
-The exact amount is unconfirmed but is around 8-10.
-Beyond this point, some polyhedra will be ignored and [Sapien][] will print warnings.

 # Fog planes
 Areas of a map which need a fog layer can be marked using _fog planes_.
 These are 2D surfaces which reference [fog tags][fog], not to be confused with atmospheric fog which is part of the [sky tag][sky].